-1. Trip cancellation: epidemics & pandemics
+1. cancel for any reason: epidemics & pandemics

 Cancel For Any Reason is exactly what it sounds like – you can cancel your trip for any reason.*

 When Zika virus became an epidemic, many travelers weren't sure what to do.
-Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and hand on to the money they invested.
+Several babymooners – couples who travel during the early stages of pregnancy – were scrambling for ways to cancel their trip and hang on to the money they invested.

 When to Buy CFAR